 ‘It is the function of the law to convict men of their sin and drive them to faith in the promise.
 Consequently even the Old Testament saints were saved by their faith in the promise, and not by their obedience to the law.’
 (G.B.
 Wilson)

-Gal 3:12 The law is not based on faith; on the contrary, “The man who does these things will live by them.”
+3:12 But the law is not based on faith, but the one who does the works of the law will live by them.

 The law is not based on faith – that is, the supposed means of obtaining a right standing before God by law-keeping is not based on faith.
 Paul will argue that the law does have a role; but that role is not to put us right with God.